legend-exp/remage/docs/manual/running.md

 ## Batch versus interactive mode

-By default :program:`remage` runs all specified macro commands in batch mode and then exits.
+By default `remage` runs all specified macro commands in batch mode and then exits.
 When `-i` is given, or the
 <project:../rmg-commands.md#rmgmanagerinteractive> command is used in a macro, a
 command prompt is opened after macro execution: